oliviergimenez/my_website/content/blog/interview-ecostat-english/index.md

 ![](/img/pix-interview/posterERC.jpg)

-Why did I choose to talk about this project?
+Why did I choose to talk about this project specifically?

 Firstly because it is a project that mixes different types of modelling, statistical and computer science, different disciplines with ecology and statistics, and sub-disciplines of ecology with landscape ecology, movement ecology, and population dynamics.